 Where to Start (and When to Stop) a Lit Review

-When it comes to a literature review, everyone has the same three questions.
+When it comes to a literature review for thesis and article writing, everyone has the same three questions.

 - Where do I start?